Best Practices for Telling Your Children About Their Birth Through Egg Donation

 Here are some reasons why not telling your child could be problematic:

 - A confused sense of self and identity.
-Children may grow up questioning where they came from, particularly if they have different genetic traits or features (such as an asian surrobaby being born to a white, gay couple).
+Children may question where they came from at an early age, particularly if they have different genetic traits or features (such as an Asian baby being born to a white, gay couple).
 The longer the truth is covered up or postponed, the more doubtful the child may be about who they are and their place in the world.

 - Hiding the truth is a difficult game.
 Crafting elaborate stories, or asking multiple friends and family to participate in some charade takes a lot of time and effort compared to telling the truth.

 - If the child finds out in another way, they may display intense distrust of their parents.
-It’s happened before: a family friend may casually slip and mention the surrogacy origin, and the infant or child may feel traumatized to find their world is far different than what they believed.
+It’s happened before: a family friend may casually slip and mention the egg donor or surrogacy origin, and the child may feel traumatized to find their world is far different than what they believed.

 - The risk of inaccurate medical data.
-Children who do not know their history may run into medical issues down the line, since they may not fully understand their family’s medical history.
+Children who do not know their genetic background may run into medical issues down the line, since they may not fully understand their family’s medical history.

 Good question, and one we’ve heard before.
-In our experience, here are the common steps we recommend in having the first conversations around surrogacy.
+In our experience, here are the common steps we recommend in having the first conversations around egg donation and surrogacy.

 - Prepare your conversation.
-Refrain from impulsive commentary or dialogue surrounding the surrogacy.
+Refrain from impulsive commentary or dialogue.
 Take your time to think through the most sensitive, easy-to-understand terminology, depending on their age and understanding of the world.

 If they are young, try to use short, familiar words and even use a children’s book to convey your ideas.
 Explain that some mothers are just wired in a different way and cannot have a baby like everyone else.
 However, these women are still mothers through what they say and do for their baby.
 Read our post on our top 5 books to explain surrogacy.